jenkinsci/ignore-committer-strategy-plugin/README.md

 Jenkins Ignore Committer Strategy Plugin
 ==========================================
-This plugin provides addition configuration to prevent multi branch projects from triggering new builds based on a blacklist of users.
+This plugin provides addition configuration to prevent multi branch projects from triggering new builds based on a list of ignored email addresses.

 Installation & Configuration
 ============================